 Trust us-once you try a period cup, you’ll never be going back to disposable feminine hygiene products again.
 For more details, see: What are Menstrual Cups?

 “Some people may be worried about mess and cleaning.
 I never clean mine in public restrooms since I can usually wear it for 12 hours without emptying it.
 At home it’s really easy to empty into the toilet and clean in the sink.”
 Tammy D.

 Sizes of Menstrual Cups

-In general, most brands of menstrual cups have two sizes: small and large.
-The smaller one is for women under 30 who haven’t given birth vaginally.
-The larger one is for women over the age of 30, or those women who’ve had a vaginal birth.
+The smaller menstrual cup is for people under 30 who haven’t given birth vaginally.
+The larger menstrual cup is for people over the age of 30, or those who’ve had a vaginal birth.

-In addition, there are a few period cups designed for women with a low cervix (short vaginal canal) that are shorter in length than normal ones.
+In addition, there are a few period cups designed for people with a low cervix (short vaginal canal) that are shorter in length than normal ones.
+If this is your situation, you’ll need to check out the FemmyCycle Menstrual Cup Low Cervix Model on Amazon.
 But of course, these are just general rules and every body is different.
-You may have to experiment a bit to find the one that works for you.
+You may have to experiment a bit to find the period cup that works for you and your body shape.

 Help in Choosing the Right Period Cup for You

 If you’re looking to buy your first menstrual cup and need some help in choosing the best one, see: Top 10 Menstrual Cup Reviews.
-They’re the most reputable brands in the world and you can be assured of the best quality.
-Solid products.
-Solid companies.
+They’re the most reputable brands of menstrual cups in the world and you can be assured of the best quality.
+Solid products made from top-quality medical grade silicone.
+Solid companies that have been around for years.
 A menstrual cup that you’ll love.